Raoina/Hand-Gesture-Classification/README.md

   - Ensure both **GitHub repository** and **Google Drive video** links are **public** and accessible.

 ---

 ## Installation & Usage

 ### Requirements
 Install the necessary dependencies:
 ```bash
 pip install numpy pandas scikit-learn matplotlib mediapipe
 ```

-### Running the Notebook
-1. Open the **Google Colab Notebook**.
-2. Upload the dataset CSV file.
-3. Run all cells to train and evaluate the model.
-4. Use the trained model to classify gestures in real-time.

-# Hand Gesture Classification using MediaPipe & RandomForest
+# Hand Gesture Classification Using MediaPipe Landmarks from the HaGRID Dataset

+## Overview
-This project classifies hand gestures using MediaPipe landmarks extracted from video frames.
-It uses a RandomForestClassifier trained on landmark coordinates.
+This project focuses on classifying hand gestures using landmark data extracted from the HaGRID (Hand Gesture Recognition Image Dataset) using MediaPipe.

+The input is a CSV file containing **x, y, and z coordinates** of hand keypoints extracted using MediaPipe.
+The output is a trained machine learning model that classifies gestures into predefined classes.

+Through this project, we explore **data preprocessing, visualization, model training, and performance evaluation**, along with proper documentation and reproducible results.

 ---
-# Conclusion

 ## 🚀 Project Highlights
-- Uses MediaPipe for hand detection and tracking
+- Uses **MediaPipe** for hand detection and tracking.
-- Trained a Random Forest model on HaGRID-based dataset
+- Trained a **Random Forest** model on the HaGRID-based dataset.
-- Supports video input and real-time gesture classification
+- Supports **video input** and **real-time gesture classification**.

+---

-## 🧠 Model Used
+## 🧠 Models Used
-- RandomForestClassifier (scikit-learn)
+- **RandomForestClassifier** (scikit-learn) - **Best performing model**
+- **Logistic Regression**
+- **k-Nearest Neighbors (k-NN)**
+- **Support Vector Machine (SVM)**
+- **Decision Tree Classifier**
+- **Gradient Boosting Classifier**

+---

 ## 📊 Accuracy
 Achieved ~95% accuracy on validation data.

+---

 ## 📦 How to Run
-1. Upload the CSV dataset
+1. Open the **Google Colab Notebook**.
-2. Run the notebook
+2. Upload the **CSV dataset**.
-3. Upload a video to test gesture recognition
+3. Run all cells to train and evaluate the model.
+4. Use the trained model to classify gestures in real-time.

+---

 ## 📁 Files
 - `notebook.ipynb`: Main code